SOCIAL SECURITY DISABILITY BENEFITS

 Our Lancaster Disability Lawyers Help Clients with Social Security Appeals Determine If They Qualify for SSD, SSI, and Other Disability Benefits.

-SOCIAL SECURITY DISABILITY LAW
+SOCIAL SECURITY DISABILITY LAW FIRM IN PA

 Our Lancaster Social Security Lawyers Help You Understand the Differences Between SSDI and SSI So You Know If You Qualify.

-Our PA Social Security Lawyers can help you understand the differences between SSD and SSI (sometimes called SSDI and SSI) and determine whether you can get benefits from both Social Security Disability Benefits?
+Our PA Social Security Lawyers can help you understand the differences between SSD and SSI (sometimes called SSDI and SSI) and determine whether you can get benefits from both Social Security Disability Benefits.
 Obtaining Social Security Disability Benefits can be both confusing and frustrating without the guidance of experienced Social Security attorneys who know what it takes to secure Social Security Disability (SSD or SSDI) and Supplemental Security Income (SSI) Benefits.
 While SSD is considered a security blanket for those who have worked, SSI can be considered a safety net for those who have limited income and resources.
 The main difference between SSD and SSI is that an individual need not have accumulated the minimum required work credits to be eligible for SSI.

 In other words, an individual can be considered for SSI regardless of his or her work history.